bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 "You entered a CD-Key from a different product.
 Please check to ensure that you have entered the CD-Key from the right CD case."
 ```

-Blizzard seems to be performing the same validation check on all their keys but embedding something in them that can be used to distinguish them.
+Blizzard seems to be performing the same validation check on all their keys but embedding something that can be used to distinguish.

 The logic in question starts at `0x004148C0`